California’s Stance on Gambling

-Last updated: September 16, 2017 at 4:18pm by Savanah – On February 17th, Assemblyman Reggie Jones-Sawyer introduced a bill (AB 1677) which would allow internet poker in California if passed.
-It’s pretty much the same bill as last year, but it sounds like no vote will be taken on the bill this year.
-Adam Gray and Reggie Jones-Sawyer, CA Assemblymen, presented AB 2863 last February which would regulate and legalize online poker if passed.
-Last April, this bill passed the Assembly Governmental Organization Committee with flying colors; 18-0 vote.
-The bill then went to the Assembly Appropriates Committee two months later on June 22nd which passed, and it went to the full Assembly for consideration but it was shelved.
-AB 2863 called for a license fee of $12.5 million, a flexible tax rate ranging from 8.847%-15%, and not allowing PokerStars to enter the online poker market for five years once the bill is passed.
+Last updated: July 14, 2018 at 10:21pm by Savanah – It appears no internet poker bills will be presented this year in California, unfortunately.
+On February 17th last year, Assemblyman Reggie Jones-Sawyer introduced a bill (AB 1677) which would allow online poker in the state.
+Unfortunately, no vote was taken throughout the year.
+Adam Gray and Reggie Jones-Sawyer, CA Assemblymen, presented AB 2863 in February 2016 which would regulate and legalize online poker.
+A few months later in April, it passed the Assembly Governmental Organization Committee and the Assembly Appropriates Committee two months later.
+It then went to the full Assembly for consideration but it was shelved.
+These bills call for a license fee of $12.5 million and a flexible tax rate ranging from 8.847%-15%.
 Additionally, the bill would provide up to $60 million a year to the racetracks, and in return they won’t be in the internet poker space.
-All of these additions are great steps to have legal online poker in California, and this market could grow to $380+ million in annual revenue.
+This market could grow to $380+ million in annual revenue.

 Online Poker in California – Estimated Date of Legalization: 2019-2020